industrial-edge/S7-Connector-data-handling-getting-started/README.md

 ### General task

 The application read and write some data of the PLC.
-The data is published via SIMATIC S7 Connector and Databus where the IIH essential can retrive the data.
+The data is published via SIMATIC S7 Connector and Databus where the IIH essentials can retrive the data.
 First, the SIMATIC S7 Connector, Databus and Common configurator  must be configured.
 Afterwards it is possible to add the varaibles in asset, And in the storage data to see the asset variables, which obtain the PLC Data information.
 The data can be visualized with graphical structure.

 ## Requirements